-- This is a team activity (teams of two) - There is no limit to the number of teams permitted to enter this competition per organisation - Competitors must have access to I.T equipment capable of running FANUC Roboguide software (minimum requirement is listed on previous page) - Teams must be available for the final stage of the competition at the National Finals in November 2022. - Competitors should be within a year of completion of a relevant Level 3 Apprenticeship and /or hold qualifications in an Engineering based subject to a minimum of a Level 3 or equivalent.
+- This is a team activity (teams of two) - There is no limit to the number of teams permitted to enter this competition per organisation - Competitors must have access to I.T equipment capable of running FANUC Roboguide software (minimum requirement is listed on previous page) - Teams must be available for the final stage of the competition at the National Finals in mid November 2023. - Competitors should be within a year of completion of a relevant Level 3 Apprenticeship and /or hold qualifications in an Engineering based subject to a minimum of a Level 3 or equivalent.
 Additionally, applicants must not have been employed within the industry of the chosen skill for more than three years prior to registration, not including the period of an apprenticeship.

-The competition has been designed to accommodate a range of participants with little to no knowledge of robotic systems, to robotics engineers.
-Stretch and challenge tasks have been incorporated to maximise a range of skills necessary to operate in a range of robotic engineering environments.
-Participants will be asked to complete two tasks using virtual simulation software to include design, assembly and offline programming.
+The competition has been designed to accommodate a participants from different levels and is accessible to people with little to no knowledge of robotic systems as well as those with a robotics background.
+Tasks have been designed to stretch and challenge competitors and incorporate the range of skills necessary to operate in a Robotic Engineering environment.

+Participants will be asked to complete the first Entry task online using virtual simulation software.
+The qualifier stage will be held at a number of venues around the UK.

 Successful participants will then be invited to take part in the National finals working and programming with real FANUC robots.

-Competition Structure:
+Competition Timetable: